[1] 2

 Next, the Rcpp version:

-We now have the function random_walk_Rcpp
+We now have the function random_walk_Rcpp in the global environment.

 Let’s make sure both versions work: